 - Ministry of Tourism is primarily responsible for the issuance of licenses and undertakes the organization of Regional Level Guide Training Programme.
 These programmes are organized through the famous Indian Institute of Tourism and Travel Management and other recognized institutions.

-- The courses organized cover fundamental aspects of tourism and travel management such as tourist aspects of the states, inculcation of knowledge of political, economic and social policies, procedures involved in tour guiding and directing as well as various techniques involved in group management, the creation of intriguing and informative narration, etc.
+- The courses organized cover fundamental aspects of tourism and travel management consultant such as tourist aspects of the states, inculcation of knowledge of political, economic and social policies, procedures involved in tour guiding and directing as well as various techniques involved in group management, the creation of intriguing and informative narration, etc.

 - Fluency in English is mandatory for becoming a part of the aforesaid courses.
 Graduates belonging to any field can apply to the courses provided they are fluent in English.
 In case you are not fluent in English, there are a lot of short-term and long-term English learning courses organized in both classroom and online platform across the country.